MicrosoftDocs/defender-docs/defender-xdr/threat-analytics.md

 When looking at the threat analytics data, remember the following factors:

 - Charts reflect only mitigations that are tracked.
-Check the report overview for additional mitigations that aren't shown in the charts.
+Check the report overview for more mitigations that aren't shown in the charts.
 - Mitigations don't guarantee complete resilience.
 The provided mitigations reflect the best possible actions needed to improve resiliency.
 - Devices are counted as "unavailable" if they haven't transmitted data to the service.
 - Antivirus-related statistics are based on Microsoft Defender Antivirus settings.
 Devices with third-party antivirus solutions can appear as "exposed".